 - Add the synergy right into the cream and stir together.

-- Transfer the mixture to the glass jar, cap, and store away from heat.
-You can use the face cream for one month.
+- Transfer the mixture to the glass jar, cap it, and store it away from heat.
+You can use the face cream for 1–2 months.